R4YM3/dotfiles/README.md

 This will give the benefit to boot up a project with just one command, thanks to tmuxinator.
 Try execute `$ dotfiles` after installing projects.

+### Private projects
+Notice in `./projects/install.sh` that it's fetching a example private repository which you can use to install private projects.
+After cloning, it will go over each projects including the just fetched private repository.

 ## Unfortunately after install there are still things you need todo.
 Somethings are not yet configureable via command line or are still to do.